pllee/luc/README.md

 >[]
 ```

-The arrays functions are also combined with the Luc.is\* functions.
+The Array functions are also combined with the Luc.is\* functions.
 There are over 150 matching functions.
 Almost every public method of Luc.is\* is available it uses the following grammar Luc.Array["methodName""isMethodName"]
 These functions have a consistent api that should make sense what they do from the function name.
 [Docs](http://pllee.github.io/luc/pages/docs/#!/api/Luc.ArrayFns)